vzlupe/FBrefScraper/README.md

 Run FBrefMaster.py to collect from all 5 leagues or create your own file to run a particular league.
 Be sure you have the appropriate CSV destination folders in the same directory as FBrefMaster.py.
 Each league takes ~30min. to run.

 Code currently does not run 'Big 5' (see FBrefScrape/FBrefBig5.py) but feel free to get it running.
 I haven't had the time to work out some issues specific to that dataset.

+Whereas FBrefScrape/FBrefInd.py does the work for player stats you should pretty easily be able to add functionality with a file like FBrefScrape/FBrefTeam.py for team stats.